kdelemme/token-auth/README.md

 ## Description

-Auth-token is a Token-based Authentication module.
+Token-Auth is a Token-based Authentication module.
 It generates tokens and stores them in redis with user informations.
 It verifies the provided token from HTTP Header (Authorization) in order to allow access to a protected end point api throught a middleware.

 ## Requirements